LordNoteworthy/software-engineering-notes/100-go-mistakes-and-how-to-avoid-them/README.md

     package math
     ```
 - The first line of a package comment should be **concise**.
 That’s because it will appear in the package.
 Then, we can provide all the information we need in the following lines.

+## #16: Not using linters

+- A linter is an automatic tool to analyze code and catch errors.
+- `Golint` (deprecated now) is the linter that is developer by Google.
+There's no drop-in replacement for it, but tools such as `Staticcheck` and `go vet` should be used instead.
+- `golangci-lint` integrate almost all community driven linters.